StillNotBald/Blame-Time-/TECHNICAL_DOCUMENTATION.md

 ## 📝 License

-This project was generated from AI Studio and is intended for educational/internal use.
+This project is licensed under the **MIT License**.

+You are free to:
+- ✅ Use commercially
+- ✅ Modify and distribute
+- ✅ Use privately
+- ✅ Sublicense

+See the [LICENSE](LICENSE) file for full details.

 ---